keitakun/formica/README.md

-# formica
+> [!WARNING]

-[!WARNING]
+> **THIS IS A PROOF-OF-CONCEPT PACKAGE**
-**THIS IS A PROOF-OF-CONCEPT PACKAGE**
+> The use in production is highly discouraged

-The use in production is highly discouraged
+# Formica

 Formica is a multi nested reactive router for Flutter.

-[!NOTE]
+> [!NOTE]
-This is a POC project.
+> This is a POC project.
 It's not optimized for performance nor using Flutter's best practices.
-It uses the Flutter's Navigator, but it's not fully implemented to handle all Navigator's methods.
+> It uses the Flutter's Navigator, but it's not fully implemented to handle all Navigator's methods.

 ## Motivation
 Flutter's routing/navigation system can be a bit tricky for nested routing.